-Researchers may utilise police data from other sources, for example, police.uk48 (which is provided by the police So-IS49) or the quarterly ONS Crime in England and Wales publication series.50 These data may be collected and used for either validation or benchmarking purposes.
-These data are particularly useful for geographical analysis: police.uk incorporates a public-facing crime mapping system to promote transparency and accountability51 Additionally, a separate data download and API functionality, enables researchers to extract data at a police force level, at a monthly basis via data.police.UK (These data are limited to 13 crime groupings, ASB, crime outcomes and stop and search data.
+Researchers may utilise police data from other sources for example Police.uk48 (which is provide by the Police single online service49) or the quarterly ONS Crime in England and Wales publication series50.
+These data may be collected and used for either validation or benchmarking purposes.
+These are particularly useful for geographical analysis; Police.uk incorporates a public facing crime mapping system to promote transparency and accountability51 and a separate data download and API functionality at a police force and monthly basis at data.police.UK https://data.police.uk/ which contains 13 crime groupings, anti-social behaviour, crime outcomes and stop and search data.